eloqdata/eloq-website/website/blog/2024-08-17-benchmark/index.md

 </div>
 </p>

-Again, **EloqKV** and DragonflyDB both excel in performance compared to Redis, primarily due to their ability to leverage multiple worker threads. **EloqKV** offers similar throughput to DragonflyDB.
-While **EloqKV** exhibits slightly higher latency compared to DragonflyDB, primarily because it has not yet implemented io_uring for enhanced network I/O, a feature currently under development.
+Again, **EloqKV** offers similar throughput, while exhibits slightly higher but still very respectable latency compared to DragonflyDB.
+Both **EloqKV** and DragonflyDB significantly outperform Redis, both in throughput and in latency.

-### Experiment III: Mixed Write-Read Workload
+### Mixed Write-Read Workload

 Finally, the mixed workload with a 1:10 ratio: